 Children on every continent joined the recent effort to clean their beach during International Coastal Cleanup Day.
 This is the world's largest volunteer effort to clean our oceans and waterways.
+Ocean trash is dangerous for us.
+Ocean trash is also very dangerous for all the creatures that live in the sea.

 From Ocean Conservancy